Concern for omicron variant grows in the Rochester community

 ROCHESTER.
 N.Y.
-(WROC) — A new strain of the coronavirus could be making it’s way through the United States right now.
-On Friday, World Health Organization designated omicron as a “variant of concern.”
+(WROC) — A new strain of the coronavirus could be making it’s way through the United States now.
+The World Health Organization designated omicron as a “variant of concern” Friday.

-Governor Kathy Hochul announced on Friday a “Disaster Emergency” executive order as a response — limiting non-essential and non-urgent procedures in hospitals, or health care systems with limited capacity.
+Governor Kathy Hochul announced on Friday a “Disaster Emergency” executive order as a response — limiting non-essential and non-urgent procedures in hospitals with limited capacity.

 In a recent interview Dr. Anthony Fauci says it will likely take a few weeks to determine if omicron is resistant to vaccines.